markRott/nytimes/README.md

 **New York Times Reader**

 A small project for viewing and reading articles from the New York Times newspaper.
+This project was written using MVVM architecture.
 For this application I used api: https://developer.nytimes.com

 ---